 - Research types of projects in areas other than software development that benefit from agile, such as education, manufacturing, healthcare, finance, sales, etc. What are the main reasons that an agile or hybrid approach is used versus a more traditional or waterfall approach?
 Summarize your findings and opinions.
 (2-4 pages).

 - There are many agile approaches, frameworks, and methods, such as Scrum, XP, Crystal, FDD, DSDM, AUP, and ScrumBan.
 (These particular frameworks and methods as well as Kanban are actually subsets of lean, according to PMI’s 2017 Agile Practice Guide, p.
 11).
 Henny Portman has a great summary of what he calls the agile forest, summarizing over 50 different agile approaches, frameworks, or methods that can be applied at the team, program, and portfolio level.
 Summarize the main differences between three of them, citing your references.
 (2-4 pages).

 - Scrum is a very popular agile framework.
 Read “What is Scrum – International Scrum Institute” and watch the short video called “Scrum in 10 Minutes” created by Axosoft.
 Summarize what you learned and at least two key questions you still have after watching the video.
 Find and cite references to answer your own questions.
 Summarize your findings and opinions.
-You might also want to read the 13-page long 2020 document called The Scrum Guide 2020 (2-4 pages).
+You might also want to read the 13-page long 2020 document called The Scrum Guide 2020.
+(2-4 pages).

 - Take the short quiz on agile project management basics.
 Take it again until you get 100%.
 Share your results with your instructor as directed.